j-pap/NixOS/README.md

 to be as secure as possible without being a complete inconvenience to the average user.

-My Framework 13 is running GNOME, because I feel like it is currently the most integrated way of fully utilizing a laptop's features.
+The Framework 13 is running GNOME, because I feel like it is currently the most integrated way of fully utilizing a laptop's features.
 Nearly all of GNOME's customizations are declared using dconf settings via home-manager.

 My gaming desktop is running KDE, which is customized with the plasma-manager flake via home-manager.

-I'm testing the alpha COSMIC DE on my T450s, and may eventually deploy it on the Framework once it gets a stable release.
-Depending on how it benchmarks running games, I may deploy it to the gaming desktop as well.

-I also have a half-baked Hyprland config, which I hope to eventually complete, but I haven't gotten around to finishing it.
+The T450s is a testing machine that I'm currently utilizing to test DEs:
+* COSMIC is very bare at the moment, but I plan on customizing it with cosmic-manager.
+It may eventually replace the DE on both the Framework & gaming desktop.
+* Hyprland is at a point where it can now be daily-driven, but I'll be updating/ upgrading it more in the foreseeable future.

 ## Installation